masonmedia/plotly_demo/README.md

 ### UI framework

-I used Next.js and Bootstrap 5 for the UI (as-is, without a wrapper library like React Bootstrap).
+I used Next.js and Bootstrap 5 for the UI.
 I went this route as given the timeframe, both React/Next and Chakra UI were new frameworks for me.
-I had to focus on learning/refreshing React/Next skills (coming from a Vue.js background), and it made more sense to use a UI/CSS framework I have experience with to cut down on time while still providing a quality reproduction of the mockup.
+I had to focus on learning/refreshing React/Next skills (coming from a Vue.js background), and it made more sense to use a UI/CSS framework I have experience with, both to cut down on time and still provide a quality reproduction of the mockup.

 ### Dark mode